 Information security is not anything new.
 In fact, information security has been around ever since we have had information to protect.
-Today, if you ask ten security professionals to define information security, you will probably get ten different answers.
+Today, if you ask ten security and compliance professionals to define information security, you will probably get ten different answers.
 How can corporate leaders like you and me make strategic decisions about something that we cannot define?
 We need to start with a definition:

 Information security is managing risks to the confidentiality, integrity, and availability of information using administrative, physical, and technical controls.

 - Three characteristics of information: confidentiality, integrity, and availability

 - Three types of security controls: administrative, physical, and technical

 In the simplest of terms, risk is the likelihood of something bad (like a data breach) happening combined with the impact of the bad thing happening.